YatesLab-Software-Repo/timstof_extractor/WINDOWS_INSTALLATION.md

 ### 2. Install Python 3.6 and required packages:
 1. Download and Run https://repo.anaconda.com/archive/Anaconda3-2019.03-Windows-x86_64.exe
-2. During Installation, choose the option to add CONDA to PATH

 3. After Installation, open command prompt
 4. Go to directory of the timstof package
 5. Run the following command